By Mackenzie Waterman

-Note: Author has familial connections to subject of story.
+Note: Author has familial connections to the subject of the story.

 Owning a bookstore has always been a dream that Megan and Paul Waterman shared.
 In December of 2017, their dream came true, they opened “The Book Nook”.
 The name comes from a quote from Longfellow.
 “The love of learning, the sequestered nooks.
 And all the sweet serenity of Books.”